dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/containers/WorkerContainerContainer.ts' lines:6-8 %}

 {% aside 'Additional injection options' %}
 `Injectors` are capable of injecting more than just properties into a widget.
-A `getChildren` mapping function can also provided to the `Container`, allowing children to be injected into the widget as well.
+A `getChildren` mapping function can also be provided to the `Container`, allowing children to be injected into the widget as well.
 Just like the `getProperties` function, the `getChildren` function will receive the children from the parent widget and the injector.
 It then returns the final array of children that will be provided to the contained widget.
 {% endaside %}

 The `getProperties` function receives two parameters - an instance of an `Evented` class that holds the state information (`ApplicationContext` in this example) and an object that implements the `WidgetProperties` interface, or one of its descendants (we are using `WorkerContainerProperties`).
 The first parameter is retrieved from the `Injector` and the second is provided by the widget's parent.
 The `getProperties` function must then return an object that holds the properties that will be provided to the widget itself.
-In this example, we are ignoring the properties provided by the parent and returning the `workerData` held by the `ApplicationContext` but more complicated use-cases where both sources are used to generate the properties are also possible.
+In this example, we are ignoring the properties provided by the parent and returning the `workerData` stored by the `ApplicationContext`.
+More advanced use cases where both sources are used to generate the properties are also possible..

 {% instruction 'Finish the `WorkerContainerContainer` by adding the following code.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/containers/WorkerContainerContainer.ts' lines:10-12 %}

 These final lines define the actual `WorkerContainerContainer` class and export it.
-The `Container` function creates the class by taking in three parameters - the widget's class definition (alternatively, a widget's registry key can be used), the registry key for the `Injector`, and an object literal that provides the mapping functions used to reconcile the two sets of properties and children that the container can receive (one from the `Injector` and one from the parent widget).
-The returned class is, in fact, a widget (i.e. it descends from `WidgetBase`) and, therefore, can be used just like any other widget.
+The `Container` function creates the class by accepting three parameters - the widget's class definition (alternatively, a widget's registry key can be used), the registry key for the `Injector`, and an object literal that provides the mapping functions used to reconcile the two sets of properties and children that the container can receive (one from the `Injector` and one from the parent widget).
+The returned class is, in fact, a widget (i.e. it descends from `WidgetBase`) and, therefore may be used just like any other widget.

 The other container that we need is the `WorkerFormContainer`.